secretanry/S25-core-course-labs/app_python/CI.md

 2. **docker:**
    - **DockerHub Login:** Authenticates using stored Docker credentials.
    - **Build and Push:** Builds the Docker image with caching enabled (using GitHub Actions caching for Docker layers) and pushes the image to DockerHub.
-Pushing is conditioned to run only from the `main` branch.

 ## Best Practices Applied